-I dunno, I just think you're supposed to say names and numbers.
-Nobody's corrected me so far. (explosion) Stewie:
+Stewie: I dunno, I just think you're supposed to say names and numbers.
+Nobody's corrected me so far.

-- Sun Hill's callsigns all use the combination Sierra-Oscar.
+- On The Bill, Sun Hill's callsigns all use the combination Sierra-Oscar.
 Another police-related drama of the early 1980s, following a female police officer, was named Juliet Bravo.

 - The Boot Camp Episode of Jake 2.0 is called "Whiskey Tango Foxtrot."

 - The Colonial Fleet in Battlestar Galactica uses this, with a couple space-flavored differences: "Constellation" and "Nebula".
 Only ten letters are known from the show, but the RPG sourcebooks expand on this with the entire alphabet.
 Most of the differences from the NATO alphabet are either space-related (Meteor and Quasar) or religiously significant (Icon and Juno).

 - M*A*S*H had nurses named Able and Baker.

 - Subverted on The Thin Blue Line when it turns out to be requests for drinks from a pizza place.
 "Tango.
 Tango.
 Lilt and a Fanta."

 - Since half the characters are ex-military, it pops up often on Person of Interest.
 Additionally, this is how the Machine communicates with anyone who's not Root.

 - The Star Trek: The Next Generation episode "Brothers" has Data rattle off a massively long command authorization code that includes "charlie," "tango" and "victor."